ashhhlynn/final-marketplace-api/README.md

 <table>
 <tr>
 <td>
 A buy and sell e-commerce application for plants built with a JavaScript and React front end and a Ruby on Rails with PostgreSQL database back end.
 Users can sell or purchase plants from other users by adding to a shopping cart and submitting orders at checkout.
-Front end deployed to Netlify and back end deployed to Render.
 </td>
 </tr>
 </table>